PrototypeZ/AppJoint/README.md

 }
 ```

-Then we write an implementation of it insede the `module1` module：
+Then we write an implementation of it inside the `module1` module：

 ```kotlin
 @ServiceProvider